-The most popular route was between North America and Europe, a trip which took, in the 1910s, less than two weeks.
-This is a major feat considering a century earlier the trip took several months.
+The most popular route was between North America and Europe, a trip which in the 1910s took less than two weeks.
+This is a major feat considering a century earlier the same trip took several months.

-In addition to passengers, many of them emigrants, these liners also carried cargo and mail.
-In fact, the “M” in British ships designated RMS stands for mail.
+In addition to passengers, many of who were emigrants, these liners also carried cargo and mail.
+In fact, the “M” in the British ship designation “RMS” stands for mail.

-A ship the size of the Titanic cost $7 million to build, $200 billion today’s currency.
+A ship the size of the RMS Titanic cost $7 million to build, $200 billion in today’s currency.

 White Star Line

 Founded in the 1840s, White Star Line is perhaps best remembered for its ill fated ship the “unsinkable” Titanic.
-Despite having financial problems early in its history, White Star launched Oceanic I in 1870, which is the world’s first superliner.
+Despite having financial problems early in its history, White Star launched the world’s first superliner, Oceanic I, in 1870.

 White Star Line vessels were known for excellent customer service and for innovation.
-Every cabin on Oceanic, for example, had running water, something most people in 1870 didn’t even have in their homes.
+Every cabin on Oceanic, for example, had running water, something most wealthy in 1870 didn’t even have in their homes.

 The line lost the speed record to Cunard and competed with their rival by emphasizing comfort.
 Later liners contained such amenities as Turkish baths, barber shops, darkrooms for photographers, libraries, swimming pools and gyms.

-In the latter 30 years of 19th century, its ships were built by Harland and Wolff, and the majority of ships’ names ended in “ic”.
+In the latter 30 years of 19th century, Harland and Wolff built its ships, and the majority of ships’ names ended in “ic.”

 Famous White Star Line ships include: